 - Understanding CCS

 Who we are

 The Institute at a glance

 The Global Carbon Capture and Storage (CCS) Institute is an independent, not-for-profit company registered under the (Australian) Corporations Act 2001 (Cth).

 The Institute accelerates the development, demonstration and deployment of CCS globally through our knowledge sharing activities, fact-based influential advice and advocacy, and work to create favourable conditions to implement CCS.

-With around 370 Members from more than 40 countries, and offices in Australia, China, France, Japan and the United States, we are a truly global organisation.
+With around 370 Members from more than 40 countries, and offices in Australia, Belgium, China, Japan and the United States, we are a truly global organisation.
 Our diverse membership covers more than 80 per cent of the world’s carbon dioxide (CO2) emissions from energy and industrial sources.

 Our Members include national governments, global corporations, small companies, environmental non-government organisations, research bodies and universities.
 They form part of an influential and collaborative community committed to deploying CCS on a global scale to mitigate climate change and create a future characterised by clean energy security.

 The Institute was established in 2009 with generous initial funding from the Australian Government.
 Our governance and advisory support comprises a Chief Executive Officer, Board, International Advisory Panel and expert panels.
 Members are able to contribute to setting the Institute’s strategic direction and work priorities through a work program consultation process.

 - CCS is an integral part of a low-carbon future